RMerl/asuswrt-merlin/README-merlin.txt

             Control calendar under IE (backported from 374)
    - FIXED: Wireless client list would sometime return incorrect hostname or be missing IP.
+   - FIXED: Security issue with Samba and symlinks

 3.0.0.4.372.31_2: